Decathlon/vitamin-ios/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Check commits & PR names matches our requested structure.
 It must follow the https://www.conventionalcommits.org pattern.
 - [ ] Check your code additions will fail neither code linting checks.
 - [ ] I have reviewed the submitted code.
-- [ ] I have tested on a phone device/emulator.
+- [ ] I have tested on an iPhone device/simulator.
-- [ ] I have tested on a tablet device/emulator.
+- [ ] I have tested on an iPad device/simulator.
 - [ ] If it's a new component, please ask for design review.

 ## Does this introduce a breaking change?